araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ## Footnotes

 [^didnt-work]: I present the ones that didn't work and could use help (open-problems) at the end of this post.
-[^define-space]: I repeat the same process for any new environment where those boundaries would not work.
+[^define-space]: I repeat the same process for any new environment where those boundaries would not work (taking sometime the 0.5 and 99.5 percentiles to have a larger space).
 [^action-space-recipe]: I updated the limits for each family of robots.
 The PPO percentiles technique worked nicely.
 [^fast-td3]: Seo, Younggyo, et al. ["FastTD3: Simple, Fast, and Capable Reinforcement Learning for Humanoid Control"](https://arxiv.org/abs/2505.22642) (2025)
 [^perf-gap]: Although there is still a slight performance gap between SAC and PPO, after reading the FastTD3 paper and conducting my own experiments, I believe that the environment rewards were tuned for PPO to achieve a desired behavior.
 In other words, I'm suspecting that the weighting of the reward terms was asjuted for PPO.
 To achieve similar performance, different weights are probably needed for SAC.
+[^seed-note]: The results are plotted for only three independent runs (random seeds).
+This is usually insufficient for RL due to the stochasticity of the results.
+However, in this case, the results tend to be consistent between runs (limited variability).
+I observed this during the many runs I did while debugging (and writting this blog post), so the trend is likely correct, even with a limited number of seeds.
+I only have one machine to run the tests, but I will try to run more tests in the coming weeks and update the plots.
+[^curriculum]: I'm plotting the current state of the terrain curriculum (the higher the number, the harder the task/terrain) as the reward magnitude doesn't tell the whole story for the "Rough" task.